enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

     When a test fails a pdb session is triggered.
 Allows interactive inspection of failed test data.

-**Flags for tests against local reference standards**
+**Flags for storing, comparing against different standards**

-``--answer-compare-name=str`` default: latest
+``--answer-store`` default: False
-    The name of the test against which we will compare
+    Should we store the results as a reference or just compare against an existing reference?

-``--answer-store-name=str`` default: None
+``--answer-name=str`` default: latest gold standard
-    The name we'll call this set of tests.
-Also turns on functionality for storing the results instead of comparing the results.
+    The name of the file where we will store our reference results, or if ``--answer-store`` is false, the name of the reference against which we will compare our results.

-``--local-store`` default: False
+``--local`` default: False
-    Store/Load local results?
+    Store/Compare the reference standard locally (i.e. not on the cloud)

 **Bisection flags**